-- I∩blacklist ≠ Ø ⇒ policy violation: The firewalls accept some packets forbidden by the stated policy.
-This is a security violation. - whitelist ⊈ I ⇒ policy violation: The firewalls deny some protected packets.
+- I∩blacklist ≠ Ø ⇒ policy violation: The firewalls permit some packets forbidden by the stated policy.
+This is a security violation. - whitelist ⊈ I ⇒ policy violation: The firewalls drop some protected packets.
 This causes disrupted service.

-4.3.
-Formal Properties and Discussions
+C. Formal Properties and Discussions

-With respect to our definitions of misconfigurations in Section 3, we have a soundness and completeness theorem for our analysis.

-Theorem 1 (Soundness and Completeness) Our checking algorithm is both sound and complete:
+With respect to our definitions of misconfigurations in Section III, we have a soundness and completeness theorem for our analysis.
+Theorem 1 (Soundness and Completeness): Our checking algorithm is both sound and complete: